LeanLima7/ObjectOrientation/README.md

  ## Abstraction ♻️

- It's seeing everything we can reuse.
+ It's checking everything we can reuse.
 In the case of this project, this concept is applied in the "Character" class, where all the points that all characters have in common were gathered.

  Character.cs: 📁
   - public  class Character.